-The Ministry of Health continues to emphasis the importance of face to face care balanced with virtual support.
+The Ministry of Health continues to emphasize the importance of face to face care balanced with virtual support.
 Communities continue to work with their Divisions of Family Practice to ensure that everyone who wants a family doctor has access to one.
-Select communities have been reviewing the CTAS 4/5 presentations for their population specifically and engaging in dialogue between community providers and Emergency Departments to support care for patients in the right place.
-Virtual health services continue to be available across FH improving access to health care services and teams including booking patients into in person appointments at the UPCCs.
-The UPCCs across FH are refining their services to meet the needs in communities across FH.
+Select communities have been reviewing the CTAS 4/5 presentations for their population specifically and engaging in dialogue between communities have been reviewing the CTAS 4/5 presentations for their population specifically and engaging in dialogue between community providers and Emergency Departments to support care for patients in the right place.
+Virtual health services continue to be available across Fraser Health (FH) improving access to health care services and teams including booking patients into in person appointments at the Urgent & Primary Care Clinics (UPCC)s.
+The UPCCs across FH are continuing to enhance urgent care services to provide more urgent and virtual care services to meet the needs in communities across FH.
 Planning for additional UPCC locations is underway.
-There are additional Primary Care Networks under development as well the Ministry has recently announced the direction for additional UPCCs across the province.
-All of these initiatives will introduce additional primary care services in communities in the coming years.
-Furthermore, the Ministry has announced additional incentives forthcoming April 1, 2-2023 to support community providers to work in the primary care setting which will increase access to providers for unattached patients.
+Surrey-Whalley UPCC is addressing high volumesat the Surrey Memorial Emergency Department through a UPCC-based emergency department satellite site.
+Additional Primary Care Networks are also under development.

 You can attend Urgent & Primary Care Centres (UPCC) located in many communities to access a provider and the health care team to meet your care needs.
 If you have a family doctor or nurse practitioner continue to work with them to identify ways to keep healthy, including knowing early warning signs that your health is changing and take early steps to manage it.
+Pharmacists can also provide prescriptions for 21 minor aliments and contraception.
 Additionally, you can call HealthLinkBC (8-1-1) to speak to a Registered Nurse to provide advice to help you manage your health care needs.
 Fraser Health's Virtual Care service gets you connected to health services in your communities for non-urgent or emergent care needs and is available seven days a week from 10 AM to 10 PM at 1-800-314-0999.